librenms/librenms/doc/Support/Discovery Support.md

 You also may use `-m` to pass a list of comma-separated modules.
 Please refer to [Command options](#command-options) of discovery.php.
 Example: `/opt/librenms/discovery-wrapper.py 1 -m bgp-peers`

+If you need to filter by device groups, you may also pass one or more device group names separated by comma as option `--device-groups`
+Example: `/opt/librenms/discovery-wrapper.py 1 --device-groups 'Access Switches,Core Nodes'`

+It is also possible to use the ID of the group:
+`/opt/librenms/discovery-wrapper.py 1 --device-groups '26,4,Core Nodes'`

+Please note that group names containing a comma cannot be used here.

 If you want to switch back to discovery.php then you can replace: